RehanSaeed/Bash-Cheat-Sheet/README.md

 ps all                 # List all processes pidof foo              # Return the PID of all foo processes

+CTRL+Z                 # Suspend a process running in the foreground bg                     # Resume a suspended process and run in the background fg                     # Bring the last background process to the foreground fg 1                   # Bring the background process with the PID to the foreground

 sleep 30 &             # Sleep for 30 seconds and move the process into the background jobs                   # List all background jobs jobs -p                # List all background jobs with their PID